PaulZC/IridiumSBD/documentation/README.md

 void ISBDDiagsCallback(IridiumSBD *device, char c);
 ```

-These callbacks allow the host application to monitor Iridium traffic and the library’s diagnostic messages.
+These callbacks allow the host application to monitor Iridium traffic and the library's diagnostic messages.
 The typical usage is to simply forward both to the Arduino serial port
 for display in the serial monitor:

 ```